 Again, you want to make sure that the trash can in the kitchen is placed out of view.
 You don’t want people looking through your trash.
 You also want to limit the chance of a bad odor from stemming from the trash can due to a meal your family had the night before.

 Fact sheets should be be ready for visitors in the kitchen.
-This is usually one of the first rooms that people investigate, and so they can take a cookie and read over the fact sheet at their leisure in the welcoming space that you’ve created for them.
+This is usually one of the first rooms that people investigate, and so they can take a cookie and read over the fact sheet at their leisure in the welcoming space that you’ve created for them. remember kitchen is one of the most crucial areas when preparing for open house.

 Perhaps the heaviest cleaning that you’re going to need to perform is in the bathroom.
 No one wants to go into a bathroom and feel as though it’s actually ever been used in the past.
 Instead, they prefer to think that the bathroom is new and untouched.
 You can offer them this illusion by cleaning the bathroom until it shines.
 There’s also a few little details that can make it look professional and clean.